 The trouble with many real estate shows, however, is they only give you part of the story.

 For example, the show Income Property is filmed in Canada; which may have different zoning requirements and building codes than we do in your city or state.

-In the Twin Cities, for example, many municipalities require you to change the zoning of an existing property from single family to one of the multi-family categories.
-Achieving this may involve obtaining permission to do so from a high percentage of neighboring property owners and bringing an older property up to current building code.
+In the Twin Cities, for example, many municipalities require you to change the zoning of an existing property from single-family to one of the multi-family categories.
+Achieving this may involve obtaining permission to do so from a high percentage of neighboring property owners and bringing an older property up to the current building code.